-Corporate and Labor Membership Organization Communications
+Corporate, Labor and Membership Organization Communications

-Corporations, labor organizations, and membership organizations may communicate with members, shareholders, or employees without such activity being considered a contribution, as long as the labor or membership organization or corporation is not organized primarily for the purpose of influencing an election.
+Corporations, labor organizations, and membership organizations may communicate only with members, shareholders, or employees without such activity being considered a contribution, as long as the labor or membership organization or corporation is not organized primarily for the purpose of influencing an election.
+A political committee is not considered a membership organization.
+Communication must be reported if the method of communication does not guarantee that named members, shareholders, or employees will be the only recipients of the communication.
+For example, communications, such as billboards, cable TV ads, targeted digital ads, robocalls to household numbers, or double-sided postcard must still be reported.